 This part of the story we learned is absolutely true.
 The Pilgrims were learning New World agriculture and hunting from their Native American friends the Wampanoag’s, their leader Massasoit and their Pawtuxet guest Squanto.
 When they reaped their harvest in 1621, about 50 Pilgrims celebrated with close to 100 natives in a three-day feast.
 We only feast for one day, but most of what we learned fits this description.

 What Did the Pilgrims Eat?

-Today, we eat turkey, stuffing, cranberry sauce and vegetables as the base feast for our Thanksgivings.
-We also tend to have lots of pies and breads.
+Today, we eat turkey, stuffing, cranberry sauce, and vegetables as the base feast for our Thanksgivings.
+We also tend to have lots of pies and bread.
 We often see this same feast depicted in “historical” representations of the holiday.
 It has gotten to the point that turkeys are like the Easter bunnies of Thanksgiving.
 The feast of 1621 looked very different, though in some ways the same, as our feasts today.

 Fowling for Turkey

 Let’s start with the all-important turkey.
 People on Massachusetts’ South Shore will tell you that wild turkeys are plentiful.
 Furthermore, one contemporary report of the feast says that some of the revelers went “fowling” and came back with “fowl.”
 For all we know, he could have meant cardinals, but there is a chance turkeys made their way onto the table in 1621.

 What we do know for sure is that shellfish played a way bigger role in the first Thanksgiving than turkey.
 Pilgrims relied heavily on fish, thanks to the teachings of Squanto.
 We know they had cod, bass, and other fish.
 They may also have had mussels and lobster.